How it works

 Sounds and spelling

 The Word Structure option gives you more control by letting you decide which consonants are allowed to appear at the beginning, middle and end of a word, as well as which consonants are allowed to appear next to each other.
-It’s a lot more decision making, but sometimes you need this level of control to get the ‟vibe” of your language right.
+It’s a lot more decision making, but you might want this level of control to get the vibe of your language right.

 Note that we’re using the word ‟phoneme” and not ‟letter” here.
 Phonemes are the sounds of a language.
-The letters we use to spell words usually represent one sound (i.e. phoneme), but often they represent many sounds!
+The letters we use to spell words usually represent one sound (i.e. phoneme), but sometimes they represent multiple sounds.
 Consider the fact that E is pronounced three different ways in the word “extremely”.
-Or the fact that ough is pronounced differently in all of these words: rough, ought, though, slough trough, cough.
+Or the fact that ough is pronounced differently in all of these words: rough, ought, though, slough, trough, cough.

-This is why linguists and conlangers often use the International Phonetic Alphabet (IPA) to represent the pronunciation of phonemes.
+This is why linguists and conlangers usually use the International Phonetic Alphabet (IPA) to represent the pronunciation of sounds.
 The IPA gives us a unique symbol for every phoneme that represent the exact pronunciation of words in all languages worldwide.
+It uses the regular Latin alphabet, plus and a bunch of extra funky symbols.
 It can even account for regional accents, like the different between American and British pronunciation.
 The IPA is a standardized, objective way to pronounce words: something that is not possible to do with the Latin alphabet.
-In fact, the Latin alphabet only has five vowel letters, yet there are more than 30 distinct vowel sounds found in languages around the world (not to mention the dozens of variations on how they can be pronounced).

 Despite the usefulness of the IPA, the documenting your conlang entirely in IPA has some drawbacks too.
-For one, it’s difficult to type on computers!
-For instance, there is not IPA keyboard layout for iPhone.
+Many of its symbols are not on a standard keyboard, making it difficult to type on computers and mobile devices (there is no IPA keyboard layout for iPhone).
 Secondly, the average person doesn’t understand IPA.
-Therefore, most people looking at your conlang won’t actually have a clue how it’s meant to sound.
-For these reasons, conlangers usually create a spelling convention for their language using the Latin alphabet.
-This is called a ‟Romanization”.
-A Romanization is a good middle ground for documenting your language; it tells readers roughly what the language sounds like, perhaps without telling them exactly what it sounds like.
+It might as well be an alien language!
+So it ironically won’t help most readers know how the actually sounds.
+For these reasons, conlangers usually create a spelling convention for their language using the Latin alphabet, sometimes called a ‟Romanization”.
+A Romanization is a good middle ground for documenting your language.
+It tells readers roughly what the language sounds like, possibly without telling them exactly what it sounds like.
 Besides, it may not critical for your readers to know exactly how the language is pronounced.
-And the IPA is always there for anyone who’s interested.
+And you may choose to provide the IPA for anyone who’s interested.

 In Vulgarlang, the spelling is represented as bold blue text, whereas the IPA is written between /forward slashes/.

 When you let Vulgarlang decide the spelling convention, it tries to come up with a system is that roughly how English speakers would pronounce the word.
 In the above example iesh, /ʃ/ is the IPA symbols for sh as in ‟show”.
 So the generator has chosen sh too, because the most common way English spells that phoneme.
 But the vowel /aɪ̯/ is the sound in ‟eye”, ‟buy”, ‟lie” and ‟sky”.
-There is no consistent way to spelling this English.
-Vulgarlang happened to choose ie for this one.
-In reality, there may not be any great choices for this one.
-For instance, in English ie can also represent a different sound, as in ‟believe”.
+There is no consistent way that English spells this.
+The generator happened to choose ie. But in reality, there may not be any great choices for this one (consider that ie can also represent a different sound, as in ‟believe”).

 Editing the words